 How does this support our climate ambitions?
 EdenTree have established a colleague-led Corporate Responsibility Committee, which has oversight of our key environmental impacts.
-The Committee aim to run initiatives to reduce our operational impact and make our office more environmentally friendly.
+The Committee is tasked with developing innovative ways to reduce our direct impact, and thereby our operational emissions.